 If your child is a tester….

 It is extremely important that your routine have a defined end and that you reinforce that after the routine is over, it’s over.
 You should change your behavior after the bedtime routine.
 During the routine, you engage, you snuggle, you make sure all of your child’s needs are met.
-After the routine ends, you should transition to night-mode: stick to a good-night mantra, or express soothing murmurs or just soft “shhhh”ing, and no more conversation, toys or games.
+After the routine ends, you should transition to night-mode: stick to a good-night mantra, or express soothing murmurs or just soft “shhhh”ing, with no more conversation, toys, games, or conversation.

-If your child is in a crib (which we strongly recommend), then you can sit outside his door or frequently check in while repeating a good night phrase such as “good night, I love you, it is time to sleep.”
+If your child is in a crib (which we strongly recommend), then you can frequently check in while repeating a good night phrase such as “good night, I love you, it is time to sleep.”
 Don’t engage or start a conversation.
 Repeat the phrase when you go in or in response to requests.
 Do the same thing in the middle of the night if your child wakes and makes requests.

 If your child is in a bed (we don’t recommend making this transition before age three), then you may have to sit in the room and put your child back in bed over and over if he gets out or leave the room and walk your child back to bed over and over.
 Every time he gets out, take his hand and put him back in bed while repeating your good night phrase.
 You should not provide any positive reinforcement if your child gets out of bed -- even a little tuck in or blanket rearrangement can lead to your child continuing to need you night after night.
-Repeat the same thing you did at bedtime in the middle of the night if he gets out of bed.
+Repeat the same thing you did at bedtime in the middle of the night if your child gets out of bed.
 It is normal for this to be very hard and it's normal for it to take hours on the first few nights, because toddlers have an incredible capacity to stay awake.

 If your child is anxious….